Colebuildanddevelop/PredictBr/README.md

 ---

-## Step 4: Claim a winning prediction
+## Step 4: claim a winning prediction

 ![claim](https://github.com/Colebuildanddevelop/PredictBR/blob/master/src/static/claimWinning.gif)

+Rules & Considerations

 - At the end of a games duration, a price will be settled and a resolution period will began.